AdobeDocs/workfront.zh-Hant/help/quicksilver/manage-work/projects/create-and-manage-templates/edit-templates.md

 This section appears only if all of the following apply:

-* Your organization has been migrated to the Adobe Admin Console
 * Your organization has enabled and configured an integration with Adobe Experience Manager
 * The template has enabled and configured linked folders.